rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 <blockquote>So what happens when you're deflecting questions all the time and your lack of communication around timeframes becomes commonplace?</blockquote>

 What happens is stakeholders start feeling a lack of visibility, and start sensing that milestones are always being postponed.
-This erodes trust and impacts your credibility — and the credibility of your team.
+This erodes trust and impacts your credibility — and the credibility of your&nbsp;team.

 There are, however, some tactical moves you can make to mitigate this situation.